 HOMEBUYER INSIGHTS SURVEY RELEASED – According to the 2018 Bank of America Homebuyer Insights Report, 57 percent of first-time homebuyers plan to buy with a spouse or partner, 37 percent plan to buy solo and 8 percent with a friend, sibling or other family member.
 With regard to millennial buyers, 72 percent of those surveyed place homeownership above other life priorities such as getting married (50 percent) or having children (44 percent).
 At 80 percent, being able to retire was the only higher priority than buying a home.
 Many also equated homeownership with personal success (53 percent) and financial success (45 percent).
 For more information, go to https://tinyurl.com/yah8hr93.

 FLORIDA MANUFACTURING DATA – As reported by manufacturing industry service organization FloridaMakes, 2017 data from the Florida Department of Economic Opportunity shows that manufacturing accounts for 4.95 percent of Florida’s Gross State Product and more than 370,000 high-wage jobs with an average wage of $59,395.
 Florida is home to more than 20,000 manufacturing companies with 80 percent of them having 20 or fewer employees.
 Florida manufacturers produce a variety of goods including aerospace products, batteries, food and beverages, communications equipment, pharmaceuticals, medical devices, semiconductors, boats, and more.
 For more information, go to https://tinyurl.com/ya4evfvz.

 NEWS ITEMS WANTED! – Please send your business news items to Joanne Magley, Volusia County Information Director, at email@example.com.
-If you wish to be removed from this weekly broadcast, please let us know.